 And here is the actual card.
 For the word DAD I used black vinyl since I did not want to have to move and line up all of those little pieces.
 Since it was vinyl I was able to use transfer paper to move the image onto the card.

 I hope this project inspired you to make something amazing for the man in your life.
-If you need the font file, make sure to head over to Caty’s site by clicking HERE.

 Keep following me and join my Teach Me Cricut Design Space group on Facebook!